Pei Wei Asian Diner: History

 Pei Wei opened their first college campus location in August 2015 on the campus of Arizona State University.
 Later that year, Pei Wei opened their 200th location in Richardson, Texas in October 2015.

 During 2016, Pei Wei withdrew operations in several states, including closing all three of its restaurants in Ohio and all three of its locations in Louisiana.

 That same year, the company opened five restaurants in Florida, four in Texas and one in Arkansas.

 Pei Wei undertook an extensive rebranding campaign during the same period.
 The new brand position, designed to tap into the national dining trend toward more healthful eating, included the rollout of quinoa on its menu, as well as the addition of a salad category and several lighter small plate options.
 In 2016, the company opened its Pei Wei Test Kitchen restaurant in Scottsdale to develop and test new menu items and gather public feedback in real time.

-Pei Wei hired restaurant industry veteran John “J.” Hedrick as CEO in 2017.
-Hedrick had previously served as COO of NPC International, the nation's seventh-largest restaurant operator with 1,300 fast food outlets with revenues exceeding $1.2 billion.

-At the end of 2017, Pei Wei announced its separation from parent company, P.F.
+At the end of 2017, Pei Wei announced its separation from its parent company, P.F.
 Chang's China Bistro.
-This separation would lead the company to undergo a slight name change, as well as the relocation of its headquarters from Scottsdale to Irving, Texas.
+This separation led the company to relocate its headquarters from Scottsdale to Irving, Texas.
 As a part of their separation from P.F.
 Chang's, Pei Wei undertook a major rebranding campaign by hiring a new creative agency to revitalize the brand by replacing the company's longtime logo with the new tiger logo and to officially change the trading name of the business to Pei Wei Asian Kitchen in February 2018.